edu-dev1/MicroPython-led_rgb/README.md

 # MicroPython-led_rgb
 Led RGB.
-A simple library for LED RGB.
+A simple MicroPython library for LED RGB.

 ## Features
-Easy to use.
+- Easy to use.
-Compatible with ESP32 and Raspberry.
+- Compatible with ESP32 and Raspberry.

 ## Example of usage
 ```python